Buying a car

 The right choice

 Once you’ve taken stock of your needs and ruled out some less practical options, you’re probably closer to finding the right car for your circumstances.
 Great!
 An impractical car that doesn’t meet your day-to-day needs is likely to disappoint you in the long run, especially if it’s on the more expensive side.
-It’s important to consider your financial commitment carefully when buying a car.
-You can use Suncorp Bank’s Personal Loan Repayment Calculator to get an idea of what your repayments will be over time.

 The information is intended to be of a general nature only.
 We do not accept any legal responsibility for any loss incurred as a result of reliance upon it – please make your own enquiries.